ouspg/CompSec/README.md

 Week 6 | Wednesday, 17.10.2018, at 23:59 | Possibility to improve or make missing labs
 Week 7 | - | Ask guidance for final coursework

 ***NOTE:***  Week 5 and 6 might be mixed, depending on the amount of participants in the lab.
-There are limited amount of devices required for ChipWhisperer lab.
+There are limited amount of devices which are required for ChipWhisperer lab.

 ## Instructions